St. Xavier's College, Kolkata: Sports and festivals

-The college has facilities for playing sports like: Football, Basketball, Hockey, Volleyball, Cricket, Table Tennis, Badminton, Carrom and Foosball.
+The college has facilities for playing sports and activities such as: football, basketball, hockey, volleyball, cricket, table tennis, badminton, carrom and foosball.
 These games are played throughout the year at both intra-college and inter-college levels.

 A sports day is organised, every year in December.
 Students of the college, compete in various track and field events, on this day, amidst huge audiences from all over the city.

 St. Xavier's College has some of the best festivals at the Undergraduate level in the country.